 For content marketing, having visual media on blog posts signals you invest in content for more than just SEO purposes.
 Audio content shares similar signals.
 The BingeWith audio player offers both style and function.
 The sleek design of the audio player elevates the way visitors view your brand while also making your content more portable.

-We’ve outlined a few ways you can take the first steps to building a great audio marketing strategy along with the benefits you’ll reap once they are implemented.
+We’ve outlined a few ways you can take the first steps to build a great audio marketing strategy along with the benefits you’ll reap once they are implemented.
 Don’t stop here though, take the first step and share what you learn along the way.
 Whether you choose to start a podcast or add audio articles to your blog, any marketing strategy’s success is backed by the strength of the brand behind it.
 Building a strong brand isn’t difficult, it just takes proper planning and consistency.
 Get started by learning more about how to build your personal brand and stand out in your industry!